hcd-outreach/research/reviews/ShareTheMeal.md

 Facebook and notification features felt unnecessary as it remains unclear what value they would add.

+### Cons:

-👎 limited information on how money is spent
+* 👎 limited information on how money is spent
-👎 unclear why notifications are requested at all
+* 👎 unclear why notifications are requested at all
-👎 unclear why Facebook is used
+* 👎 unclear why Facebook is used

+### Pros:

-👍 range of payment options including Apple Pay
+* 👍 range of payment options including Apple Pay
-👍 news feed of recent articles links directly through to giving
+* 👍 news feed of recent articles links directly through to giving

 ## Screenshots